candjaya123/Custom-Object-Detection/README.md

 # Custom-Object-Detection
 Step by step how to create object detection using Tensorflow 2

-> note: this tutorial is tested on windows 11 and anaconda3
+> note: this tutorial is tested on windows 11 on anaconda3 environment

-# 1. instal anaconda
+# 1. install anaconda

 > in order to install anaconda3 just klik in this [link](https://repo.anaconda.com/archive/Anaconda3-2022.10-Windows-x86_64.exe)